UACSc544Fall2021/assignments/HA5.md

 6. Use Marching Squares (by hand) to draw the isocontours at 9 for the dataset [4, 6, 6, 3, 1, 8, 10, 12, 8, 3, 6, 12, 8, 8, 8, 3, 11, 10, 6, 12, 1, 3, 8,
-0, 18]  colleced from a 5 x 5 grid.
+0, 18]  colleced from a uniform 5 x 5 mesh.
 Assume linear interpolation and that the data is order to horizontal increases first.
-Your figure should make both the contour and grid visible, labeling the grid points.
+Your figure should make both the contour and mesh visible, labeling the mesh points.
 (8 pts)